ToshioCP/Gobject-tutorial/gfm/sec9.md

 Otherwise it returns FALSE.

 Numbers and strings are comparable.
-TInt, TDouble and TStr implement TComparable interface so that they can use the functions above.
+TInt, TDouble, TStr and TNumStr implement TComparable interface so that they can use the functions above.
 For example,

 ~~~C